 You can easily get there by the Grapevine Shuttle that runs every day from DFW.
 A day pass runs $5 and can be purchased on the shuttle.
 You can check here for more information about the shuttle.

 One of the more fun things to do is to ride the vintage train that runs between Grapevine and the Fort Worth Stockyards.
 They go up and down the train pouring their local wine in plastic wine glasses, as well as on special occasions have a local band playing.

 Got only 2-3 hours?
 Don’t leave, DFW airport has a few things to keep you occupied.

-Yoga Studio inside DFW – The yoga studio was installed in connection with DFW’s “live well” walking path and is located in terminal D. So go over to Terminal D by the Skylink (depending on where you come in) and look underneath the escalators by Gate D40.
+Yoga Studio inside DFW – The yoga studio was installed in connection with DFW’s “live well” walking path and is located in Terminal D. So go over to Terminal D by the Skylink (depending on where you come in) and look underneath the escalators by Gate D40.
 There is also another yoga studio near Gate E31.
-They have screens that will have instruction for your use.
+They have screens that will have instructions for your use.

 These are just a few ideas for you during your stay in the Big D near DFW (Dallas-Fort Worth Airport)!

 Now wouldn’t you like a list of Airports from around the world to make sure you know where you are going next?

 DFW just added Turkish airways to their roster!